lingtalfi/CliTools/README.md

 History Log
 =================

+- 1.9.0 -- 2019-03-21

+    - useExitStatus now has the default value of false (for compatibility)

 - 1.8.0 -- 2019-03-21

-    - implemented exit status system for Application and AbstractProgram.
+    - implemented exit status system for Application and AbstractProgram
     - CommandInterface::run method now returns the exit status rather than void

 - 1.7.0 -- 2019-03-18